GamesNostalgia

 Arcade games are video games commonly installed in cabinets and placed in bars; they were very common in the '80s.

-aga amiga cd32 amiga original game arcade bat and ball hotseat multiplayer pinball
+aga amiga original game arcade bat and ball hotseat multiplayer pinball

 Pac PC 2 dos